pannous/jeannie-webclient/README.md

  * Allow location access to make Jeannie smarter guessing your location.
 Read [on mozilla docs](https://www.mozilla.org/firefox/geolocation/) more about it.
 E.g. this will allow to answer general questions like "Whats the weather?" or location specific ones like "Where am I?".
  * Allow speech recognition in Chrome to make Jeannie listening to your voice.
 Attention: you'll need to setup this app into an HTTPS environment in order to avoid that such a browser-request is done everytime it losts the audio-stream.
  * Allow popups to view intermediate results like youtube or google search.
+ * Allow Jeannie to access your Google account.
+This is necessary for contact, call, sms and email requests but this also ensures that the same user data is used as with our [Android Jeannie app](https://play.google.com/store/apps/details?id=com.pannous.voice.actions.free).